hydro-informatics/hydro-informatics.github.io/_build/html/_sources/geopy/geospatial-data.md

 Vector data are visually smooth and efficient for overlay operations, especially regarding shape-driven geo-information such as roads or surface delineations.
 Vector data are typically less storage-intensive, easier to scale, and more compatible with relational environments.
 Common formats are `.shp`, `JSON` or `TIN`.

- The shapefile format was invented by *Esri* ([download their PDF documentation](http://www.esri.com/library/whitepapers/pdfs/shapefile.pdf) and information contained in shapefiles can be:
+ The shapefile format was invented by *Esri* (download their [whitepaper as PDF](http://www.esri.com/library/whitepapers/pdfs/shapefile.pdf)) and information contained in shapefiles can be:

 * Polygons (surface patches).
 * Points with x-y-z coordinates and an *m* field containing point data.